Tips For Being Healthier

 Do not expect 5,10 or 15 years of being immobile and sedentary to be reversed in six weeks and a six pack to magically appear.
 This quick fix and drive-thru ideology is not only damaging to the health of those engaged but also to the public’s perception of long-term sustainable health.
 Take baby steps, learn to sit, then crawl, then walk, then run.
 It won’t happen overnight, but with consistency and hard work, it will certainly happen.
 Dropping 1% body fat a month may not seem like much, but over 12 months, that 12% can take you from obese to athletic.
 In addition to this the psychological, the physiological, and spiritual benefits associated with weight loss are outstanding.

 Love yourself, Stay Positive

 Be your biggest fan, not your worst enemy.
 What we tell ourselves has the power to manifest into our reality.
 ‘I am fat useless and ugly’ is not exactly motivating or inspiring.
-Be conscious of what you are telling yourself and approach each day with love and positivity and your health and overall life will undoubtedly improve.
+Be conscious of what you’re telling yourself and approach each day with love and positivity.
+With this, your health and the overall life will undoubtedly improve.

-I hope you weren’t expecting a magic recipe into how to quick fix your health problems.
+I hope you weren’t expecting a magic recipe for how to quick fix your health problems.
 Despite the ever-present viral claims, I have yet to discover one that exists.
-The 5 steps I have cited are indeed very simple and somewhat open-ended but I hope the information is insightful and can help you.
-If you still feel confused then don’t be afraid to seek out help in order to understand and implement this advice better.
-I am happy to point you in the right direction or if I can, personally help you with your health goals.
+The steps I’ve cited are indeed very simple and somewhat open-ended but I hope the information is insightful and can help you.
+If you feel confused, don’t be afraid to seek out help in order to understand and implement this advice better.
+I’m happy to point you in the right direction or if I can, personally help you with your health goals.